A Parameter-Space Study of Carbon-Oxygen White Dwarf Mergers: Variation of Merger Parameters and Robustness of Results

 \subsection{Viscosity Prescription}

 The addition of artificial viscosity is required in SPH to accurately capture shocks, but no consensus exists on how best to implement it.
 We ran two additional simulations of a 0.6 - 0.8\,\Msun\ merger to check the robustness of our results with respect to changes in the viscosity, one with small and one with large artificial viscosity (fixed $(\alpha,\beta)=(0.05,0.1)$ and $(1,2)$, respectively).
+As before, these additional runs use 2.5\% non-axisymmetry and a requirement for the density to be highest at the remnant's center as their completion criteria, and the low viscosity run completed at 198 s while the high completed at 242 s.
 Here, we expect that low values of $\alpha$ will lead to large particle noise and inaccurate shock capturing, while high values result in large viscous heating and rapid loss of differential rotation.
 Our results confirm this (Fig.~\ref{fig:viscnumcomp}): the simulation with low artificial viscosity leads to a remnant with stronger differential rotation, with the disk carrying 34\% more rotational energy (and the remnant 33\% less) than in the standard variable $\alpha$ simulation.
 Lower viscosity also leads to greater mixing of donor and accretor material, reflecting the stronger diffusion associated with the larger particle noise inherent to low viscosity.

-Aside from the mixing, the results for the three different viscosity prescriptions do not differ greatly.
+Aside from the mixing and spin-up, the results for the three different viscosity prescriptions do not differ greatly.
 While one might have expected greater dissipation of rotational into thermal energy for higher viscosity, the maximum temperatures and rotation rates vary by $\lesssim\!10$\%, and the thermal and rotational profiles are quite similar.
 The density profiles are virtually identical except near the outer parts, where the low viscosity simulation leaves matter with greater rotational support.